bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mcvittie.md

 title: Mcvittie, George Cunliffe
 born: 1904
 died: 1988
-keywords: George McVittie, Relativity, Cosmology, Numerical Analysis, Computational Physics, Galaxies, Stellar Structure
+keywords: george mcvittie,mcvittie
-description: George McVittie made groundbreaking contributions to Relativity, Cosmology and Numerical Analysis, including the development of new algorithms, models of galactic halos, and a system for measuring distances.
+description: George McVittie studied at Edinburgh and Cambridge.
+He then held posts at Leeds, Edinburgh and London and became Professor of Astronomy at the University of Illinois.
+His main work was in Relativity and Cosmology.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---